Marlene Cummins: Activism

 Cummins joined the Aboriginal Tent Embassy at age 16 and was at the centre of the Aboriginal rights movement in the 1970s.

 She was a founding member of the Australian Black Panther Party, which was inspired by the American Black Panther Party.
 She campaigned for medical, educational, and legal services, land rights and monitored police conduct on the "pig patrol".
 She was arrested for using obscene language to an abusive police officer, and absconded bail and fled to New Zealand.
 In 2012 she attended an international gathering of Black Panthers in New York hosted by Kathleen Neal Cleaver.

 In 2014 she spoke out against black-on-black violence and sexual assault.

 Painting

-Cumins is also an accomplished painter and was shortlisted for the New South Wales Parliament Art Prize.
+Cummins is also an accomplished painter and was shortlisted for the New South Wales Parliament Art Prize.
 She has recently been working on portraits and her saxophone in Rabbitohs colours.

 Acting

-Cummins has appeared in Redfern Now, Supernova and The Matrix Reloaded.
+Cummins has appeared in the TV series Redfern Now and Supernova, the feature film The Matrix Reloaded, and the short film Hush (2007), with Lisa Flanagan and Auriel Andrew.